Cleveland Hopkins International Airport: Other facilities

 Cleveland Hopkins is home to both crew and maintenance bases for United Airlines.

 The airport is also home to one of five kitchens operated by airline catering company Chelsea Food Services, a subsidiary of United Airlines.

 Cleveland Airmall, a unit of Fraport USA, manages the retail and dining locations at the airport.
 Tenants include Johnston & Murphy, Great Lakes Brewing Company, Rock & Roll Hall of Fame Museum Store, Bar Symon, and Sunglass Hut.

-A former Sheraton Hotel also occupies the airport grounds immediately east of the terminal.
-Built in 1959, it had 243 rooms and was a popular layover point for passengers and crews during the airport’s hub days with United and Continental.
+A former Sheraton Hotel also occupied the airport grounds immediately east of the terminal.
+Built in 1959, it had 243 rooms and was a popular layover point for passengers and crews during the airport's hub days with United and Continental.
 The hotel closed in June 2022 after its ownership group defaulted on its loans.
 The airport subsequently acquired the building and it has since been demolished.

 The airport has two lounges: a United Club in Concourse C, and The Club CLE near the entrance to Concourse B in the Main Terminal.